 Cruise the waters of the area on your Fort Myers Beach vacation

-A great way to see and understand the Fort Myers area during your Florida beach vacation is to set sail and discover the waters in the vicinity.
+A great way to see and understand the Fort Myers region during your Florida beach vacation is to set sail and discover the waters in the vicinity.

 Or, maybe a sunset or dolphin cruise is what you really want on your Fort Myers getaway?

-Fort Myers Beach and Sanibel & Captiva Island are not the only beach gems in the area.
-Just make a short ride south and you get to the beach paradise Lover’s Key State Park.
+Fort Myers Beach and Sanibel & Captiva Island are not the only beach gems in the area to include on your Fort Myers itinerary.
+Just take a short ride south and you get to the beach paradise Lovers Key State Park.

-Here you don’t have the liveliness of Fort Myers Beach.
-Instead, it’s the perfect place for really lazy and quiet beach days as you recharge your batteries during your Fort Myers Beach vacation.
+In Lovers Key you don’t have the liveliness of Fort Myers Beach.
+Instead it’s the perfect place for really lazy and quiet beach days as you recharge your batteries during your Fort Myers Beach vacation.

 Explore a new beach in Bonita Springs

-Bonita Beach is a great alternative to Fort Myers Beach and Lover’s Key State Park.
-It’s less congested than Fort Myers Beach but more lively than Lover’s Key State Park.
-Barefoot Beach is a highlight that’s often mentioned as one of the most beautiful beaches not only in Southwest Florida but also in America.
+Bonita Beach is a great alternative to Fort Myers Beach and Lovers Key State Park.
+It’s less congested than Fort Myers Beach but more lively than Lovers Key State Park.
+Barefoot Beach is also a highlight that’s often mentioned as one of the most beautiful beaches not only in Southwest Florida but also in America.

 Sit back and watch the spectacular Fort Myers Beach sunset

-Use the booking tool below to find the perfect accommodation for your vacation to Fort Myers Beach.
+Use the booking tool below to find the perfect places to stay in Fort Myers Beach.
 Browse the map for options in various areas, or click on the search button to get all options listed.

 Fort Myers Beach vacation itinerary FAQ

-Here you find the answers to some frequently asked questions about the Fort Myers Beach itinerary.
+Here you find the answers to some frequently asked questions about visiting Fort Myers Beach, Florida.

-Fort Myers Beach in Southwest Florida is often mentioned among the best places in Florida to vacation.
+Fort Myers Beach is often mentioned among the best places in Florida to vacation.
 It’s blessed with a beautiful beach and warm weather around the year.
-In the area you also find Sanibel Island and the Edison and Ford Estates that add another dimension to the beach getaway.
+As a bonus the area is also home to several other gems, including the nearby Sanibel Island, which adds another dimension to the beach getaway.